akhilmallepally/pm-s03-g02-project/README.md

 ### Our Project
 * Campus Management System
-* We are developing a web application which helps the students, faculty to get all the campus resources into one application.
+* We are developing a web application which helps the students, faculty to get all the campus resources into one application.</br>
   This web application contains the user login page. an admin page and inner pages which displays the requirements that students and faculty can get from the campus resources.
-This acts as a Single sign-on.
+If there is no registered user, an authentication error is displayed.
+This acts as a single sign-on for every resource that is available digitally in the campus.

 ### Our Team

 <img src="/Images/akhil_mallepally.JPG" alt="akhil" height= "200" width="200"/>